jgwynn36/mongoose-scrapeNews/README.md

 ## Description

 Scrape News is a web app that lets users view and leave comments on the latest news.
-Deployed at
+Deployed at Heroku https://scrape-news-heroku.herokuapp.com/.

+## Installation

+### NPM Packages
+1. express
+2. express-handlebars
+3. mongoose
+4. body-parser
+5. cheerio

 ## Examples of how to use each part of the application

 1. The dashboard
    !Screenshot](Images/Customer-Interface.png)
    * Displays all of the recipes
    * Clicking on the image of a recipe will pull up basic information about the recipe